 We’ve been asked many times on our travels, “What do you pack for a round the world trip?” so we’ve compiled a list.
-After tons of research and many months of traveling, these are our tips and tricks for traveling smart and light, categorized by gear, electronics, clothes, toiletries and documents.
+After tons of research and many months of travelling, these are our tips and tricks for travelling smart and light, categorized by gear, electronics, clothes, toiletries and documents.

 Gear & Organisation

-As we are traveling for 18months we opted for a 65L pack, but if we were going to less we would have got this awesome carry-on backpack from Minaal or the Osprey 40L Farpoint (Jacob uses this for shorter trips).
+As we are travelling for 18months we opted for a 65L pack, but if we were going to less we would have got this awesome carry-on backpack from Minaal or the Osprey 40L Farpoint (Jacob uses this for shorter trips).

-See this guide on how to choose a backpack for a RTW (round the world) trip or use Ospreys online tool.
-We also recommend going into a store to get your size before buying online.
+See this guide on how to choose a backpack for an RTW (around the world) trip or use Ospreys online tool.
+We also recommend going to a store to get your size before buying online.
 Ultimately, we chose the Osprey bags for their comfort and array of compartments and we have been VERY happy with them.
-Osprey also have a great replacement guarantee which we’ve utilized once already.
+Osprey also has a great replacement guarantee which we’ve utilized once already.

 Backpack (15L) – If you have a checked in bag, you will find you will still need a carry on bag to carry your electronics, valuables, passports, medicines etc. A backpack with a few separate compartments will make life easier, especially one with a laptop compartment.
 Make sure it’s not too big though, and keep it under 7kg when full.
 Again, go into a store and try them on before buying.